Skip to content

 cd miden-client

-cargo install miden-client --features testing,concurrent
+cargo install miden-cli --features testing,concurrent

 Create a new Miden account